-- a.
-Provides services to enrollees under contract with the Department, and on the basis of Capitation payment, or other payment arrangements that do not use State Plan payment rates. - b.
-Provides, arranges for, or otherwise has responsibility for the provision of any inpatient hospital or institutional services for its enrollees. - c.
-Does not have a comprehensive risk contract.
+- Provides services to enrollees under contract with the Department, and on the basis of Capitation payment, or other payment arrangements that do not use State Plan payment rates. - 2) Provides, arranges for, or otherwise has responsibility for the provision of any inpatient hospital or institutional services for its enrollees. - 3) Does not have a comprehensive risk contract.